LaunchCodeEducation/gis-devops/src/content/topics/integration-testing/java-j-unit/quiz.md

 summary: "Questions on integration testing with Spring and J-Unit"
 categories: ["quizzes"]
 weight: 4
-# TODO: add any other related tags before committing
 tags: ["integration-testing"]
 ---

 ## Spring Testing

-> The `MockMvc` object is used to simulate HTTP requests to your server
+> The `MockMvc` object is used to simulate HTTP requests to your server?

 <!-- true -->

 1. true
 2. false

-> When building the request you would use the `MockMvcRequestBuilder` methods to configure (select all that apply)
+> When building a test request you would use the `MockMvcRequestBuilder` methods to configure (select all that apply)?

 <!--
 - request headers